puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

 Turns on the writing of debug messages to /tmp/bootinit.log to help fixing bugs.
 If the boot succeeds to desktop this file is available as /initrd/tmp/bootinit.log

+pupsaves=yes
+   Shows menu with pupsaves (if there is more than 1). pupsaves=X
+   Shows menu with the first X pupsaves (X=valid number) (if there is more than 1).
+   Pupsave Backup creates snapshots for you to use later with this boot param.
+   By default the init script uses the first valid pupsave it finds.
+This overrides that behavior.

 underdog=<a partition name>
 Activates the underdog facility using the named partition as the Linux installation to load under Puppy.